TSL ADVENTURES

 kids at an after school program in Albany

-You should never leave your child under a daycare program's care without having full information on their capabilities.
-There are specific questions you should ask when considering a program that offers after school programs to help you make a wise decision on whether to use their services or not.
+You should never leave your child under a day care program's care without having full information on their capabilities.
+There are specific questions you should ask when considering a program that offers day care or after school programs to help you make a wise decision on whether to use their services or not.
 You need to know a lot about the caregiver character, the facility setup, their rules, and principles.

 You can visit the specific child care center you are considering or give them a call.